Jan Epstein, Principal - Belvidere Central School/Waterville Elementary School

 Charleen McFarlane, Human Resources Director

 I am honored to serve as Human Resources Director for Lamoille North!
 My career has been concentrated on lifelong learning and I am proud to be supporting our staff and students.
 Following high school, I obtained a business degree from Champlain College.
 I then began working at the Vermont Humanities Council where I advanced to the position of Administration and Finance Director.
-Fourteen years later, I became aware that Lamoille North had an opening for an Executive Assistant to the Superintendent and was pleased to be hired in 2003.
-Over the years at LNSU, I was able to assist during transitions in the human resources department due to my background.
-I decided to apply for the vacant Human Resources Director position in 2015 and am honored to have been selected.
-I currently hold the globally recognized SHRM-SCP certification.
-I live with my husband, daughter, son, 2 dogs and a cat.
-Additionally, I have co-owned a successful auto repair business with my husband since 1995.
+Fourteen years later, in 2003, I became the Executive Assistant to the Superintendent at Lamoille North Supervisory Union.
+As I have a background in human resources, I applied for and was selected for the Human Resources Director position in 2015.
+I currently hold a globally-recognized SHRM-SCP certification.
+I live with my husband, son, my mother and our beagle and cat.
+My daughter is engaged to be married.
+I have co-owned a successful auto repair business with my husband since 1995.
 I am also a founding member and officer of the Vermont Jeep Association which was established in 2001, and I was a former Brownie Girl Scout leader.
-My philosophy is one of service, respect and emphasizing “human” in human resources.
-Through this, HR is pleased to support our staff to help empower our students for academic success.
+My philosophy is one of service and respect with an emphasis on "human" in human resources.
+HR is pleased to support all of our employees to help empower our students for academic success.
 Equity-Access-Opportunity.

 Wendy Savery, Director of Curriculum & Instruction

-I began my career as a high school social science teacher, followed by a position as a PreK to 6th grade special educator, upon receiving my Master’s Degree as a Learning Specialist.
-In 2000, I started my administrative career as a Director of Student Services, which began an 11-year journey working at the supervisory union level, including positions as a Curriculum Director, Assistant Superintendent, and Superintendent.
-In 2011, I moved to northern Vermont to be closer to my grandchildren.
-In addition to my current position as Lamoille Union Middle School Principal, I have also worked as a principal at the elementary level.
+I began my career as a high school social studies teacher, followed by a position as an elementary special educator, upon receiving my Master’s Degree as a Consulting Teacher/Learning Specialist.
+In 2000, I started my administrative career as a Director of Student Services, which began a 21-year journey working as an elementary and middle school Principal, an Assistant Superintendent, a Superintendent, and Director of Curriculum, Instruction and Assessment.
 Having been in education for over 30 years, I am no stranger to the challenges of ongoing change within the public school setting.
 I am known for my ability to think from a systemic point of view due to my varied experiences across all grade levels.
-In addition, I have taught at the college level and bring a unique perspective on the importance of preparing students for post-secondary education.
-When not at work, you’ll find me spending time with my family and two dogs, and, when the weather permits, motorcycling around the beautiful back roads of Vermont.
+In addition, I have taught at the college level and have owned my own business.
+These opportunities developed a unique perspective on the importance of a strong educational foundation and the importance of preparing for post-secondary education and work experiences.
+When not at work, you'll find me spending time with my family and two golden retrievers, as well as four-wheeling across the beautiful back wood of Vermont.

 Karyl Kent, Director of Nutritional Services

 Building on a foundation of 30+ years in commercial foodservice, primarily restaurant and catering work, I found my calling for child nutrition in 2008 when I became Food Service Manager/Head Chef for Richmond Elementary School.
 My passion for supporting local food producers and teaching children about where their food comes from was the force for building a model Farm to School program.
 In 2012, I was honored to be chosen by the VT School Nutrition Association to be the Vermont nominee for the National Louise Sublette Award of Excellence in School Nutrition.
 After eight years at Richmond, I became Production Supervisor for South Burlington School District, overseeing all recipe and menu development and production of meals for five schools.
 I have a certificate in Mediation and Conflict Resolution from Woodbury College which serves me well in my work and my life.
-I am a sixth generation Vermonter, I live in Huntington, VT, with my husband and my son who is a senior at MMUHS.
-I have two grown, married daughters who have blessed me with two fabulous granddaughters!
-Together we all enjoy camping, hiking, kayaking, cooking together and going to hockey games, among other activities.
-I am so happy to be working with Lamoille North; I am excited to build connections with the community, school programs, our tech center and especially to feed kids well.
+I have served as President Elect and President of the Vermont School Nutrition Association from 2019-2021.
+I am a sixth generation Vermonter, I live in Huntington, VT, with my husband.
+We have two daughters, a son, a son-in-law and two incredible granddaughters!
+Together we all enjoy camping, hiking, kayaking, cooking together and traveling, among other activities.
+I am so happy to be working with Lamoille North and to be part of a community that values local farms and feeding kids well.

 Brian Pena, IT Systems Manager

 I grew up in San Antonio, TX, and left when I joined the United States Navy in 2001.
 I served 10 years on active duty and three more years in the U.S. Navy Reserve.
 I have an AA in Computer Systems Management, a BA in Information Systems Management, and an MA in Organizational Management with a focus on Organizational Leadership.
 I began working in the education industry in 2015 upon my arrival to Vermont.
-I have taught for and been an Adjunct Faculty Member with the Community College of Vermont (CCV).
-I am taking some time off at CCV while I integrate into my new position with LNSU.
 I am excited and honored to offer my services for LNSU.
 See you in the hallways!

 Michele Aumand, Executive Assistant to the Superintendent

 I was born and raised in Southern California and spent the first 26 years of my life on the west coast.
-I attended Saddleback Community College where I received an A.A.
-Degree in Liberal Arts.
-I then studied at California State University, Fullerton, where I received a B.S. in Child Development.
-We moved east in 1989 and I have lived in New Hampshire and Vermont for the past 31 years.
+I attended Saddleback Community College where I received an Associate's degree in Liberal Arts.
+I then studied at California State University, Fullerton, where I received a Bachelor's degree in Child Development.
+We moved east in 1989 and have lived in New Hampshire and Vermont for the past 32 years.
 I spent 20 years working as an educational sales consultant for Staff Development for Educators, a company based out of Peterborough, NH, that provided professional development for educators, PreK-12.
-I had the very good fortune of being hired by LNSU as Executive Assistant to the Superintendent.
+In 2015, I had the very good fortune of being hired by LNSU as Executive Assistant to the Superintendent.
 It has been such a rewarding experience for me to work with such a hardworking and dedicated group of professionals who have one goal in mind...how to best serve our students!
-I currently live in Stowe, VT, with my husband and I have two grown children, Brandon and Ashley; a grandson, Oliver; and granddaughter, Willow.
-We enjoy kayaking, fishing, spending time with family and Crossfit!
+I currently live in Stowe, VT, with my husband.
+I have two amazing children and three beautiful grandchildren!
+I enjoy working out, running, biking, hiking, kayaking, and most of all, spending time with family!